 Decision-Making Practices & Policies:

 The primary focus of TRNERR is to track short-term variability and long-term change in and around the Tijuana River Estuary.
 TRNERR works with the NOAA NERR System-Wide Monitoring Program (SWMP) to study water quality parameters in the estuary with the goal of preserving and protecting the area.
 The TRNERR’s research program tracks short-term variability and long-term changes in water quality to assist management decisions in protecting the estuary’s ecosystem.
-The TRNERR carries out this research in partnership with the NOAA NERR system, San Diego State University’s Pacific Estuarine Research Laboratory and the California State Coastal Conservancy.
+The TRNERR carries out this research in partnership with the NOAA NERR system, San Diego State University’s Pacific Estuarine Research Laboratory, and the California State Coastal Conservancy.
 TRNERR and NOAA are working together to understand the physical processes that create hypoxic conditions in low-inflow estuaries, identifying at risk areas, and studying its ecological consequences.
 Waterkeeper Alliance is a nonprofit organization whose efforts lie in preserving and protecting water by connecting and mobilizing more than 300 local Waterkeeper groups around the world.
 Waterkeeper Alliance addresses critical issues related to clean water and environmental issues.
 They use position statements to inform their public policy agenda, priorities, advocacy, communications, and all levels of work.
 The San Diego Regional Water Quality Control Board’s mission is to develop and enforce water quality objectives, as well as implement plans that will best protect the area's waters while recognizing our local differences in factors like climate, topography, geology and hydrology.

 The City of San Diego produces annual Drinking Water Quality Reports, which are also known as the Consumer Confidence Report, and it is a state-mandated document that provides information on the drinking water that is delivered to citizens daily and how it compares to the standards of the state.